-Achilles tendonitis is one of the most common causes of ankle pain in anyone active such as walkers, runners, and those who play team sports.
-The cause is complex, but too much activity in a short time frame is one of the most critical factors.
-Recently, we know that other factors are important in increasing the risk of this condition.
+Achilles tendonitis is one of the most common causes of ankle pain among active individuals, including walkers, runners, and team-sport players.
+The cause is complex, but excessive activity within a short timeframe is one of the most critical factors.
+Recently, it has been discovered that other factors also contribute to the risk of this condition.
 Studies suggest that the plantaris tendon injury may play a role.
+What is the plantaris tendon, and how does it contribute to Achilles tendonitis?

-What is the plantaris tendon?
+What is the Plantaris Tendon?

 plantaris tendon